 Mem Fox is a successful children’s book author and literacy expert.
-But her expertise in Reading Magic (Harcourt 2001) comes across as personal and passionate, mostly because she writes foremost from her position as a mother.
+Her expertise in Reading Magic (Harcourt 2001) comes across as personal and passionate, mostly because she writes foremost from her position as a mother.
 Her main point in writing this book is to read aloud to our children, making it a fun time and a game, as parents let their children learn from the words that surround them in their daily lives.

 I loved reading this book.
 Nothing Ms Fox said was surprising or new to me.
 Back in 2009, I started a project to read my then 26-month-old son 1000 books before he started kindergarten.
 Just over 18 months later, we’d read 1000 different books together (that I’d recorded, at least) and he was reading on his own.
 Everything Ms Fox suggests is thus backed up by our application of it!
 It was not a struggle.
 It was fun.